yczhangsjtu/yczhangsjtu.github.io/essay/PERUN - Virtual Payment Channels over Cryptographic Currencies.md

 The function **execute** updates the state of a nanocontract.
 The nanocontract can be executed several times.
 For the first time it has to register the state.

+When updating the channel, the initiator $P$ calls `UpdateStart` procedure in which he sends a message `update` with a signature of the new state.
+The other party $P'$ calls `UpdateReply` which replies either `update-ok` message or `not-ok`.
+If $P$ does not receive any message from $P'$, he considers $P'$ corrupt and starts `RegisterStart` subprocedure.

+To close a channel, the parties inform the contract $C$ about the current state of the contract: the initiating party $P$ runs the state registration protocol for every nanocontract in the channel, then calls the function $close$ in contract $C$.
+Then $C$ sends a closing message to $P'$.
+If $P'$ sees that some of the nanocontracts have not been registered, he runs the state registration procedure for these nanocontracts.

+To handle the situation when the parties are at dispute, it is suggested that the nanocontracts can always be closed by one party without interacting with the other.
+The choice is up to the parties.